 What is information literacy?

-Information literacy, which is one of the Undergraduate Competencies, is the “set of abilities requiring individuals to ‘recognize when information is needed and have the ability to locate, evaluate, and use effectively the needed information,’” according to the Association of College and Research Libraries.
-The instruction program at Egan Library aims to develop the information literacy skills of students both in the face-to-face and e-Learning environments.
+Here at UAS information literacy is one of the Undergraduate Competencies, and is the “set of abilities requiring individuals to ‘recognize when information is needed and have the ability to locate, evaluate, and use effectively the needed information,’” according to the Association of College and Research Libraries (ACRL).

 To request instruction